-- Has foreign alphabets.
+- Has foreign

-- 1 Proportional font
+- alphabets.l Proportional font

 - Backspace in incremental mode only.
 What this means is that if you want to underline, using the standard technique of print character, backspace, underscore, you must select incremental mode which is somewhat slower than logic seeking mode.

-- beginner's manual that really teaches you how to use the basic features.
+- There is a new beginner's manual that really teaches you how to use the basic features.
 However its oriented towards the TRS-80.
 Also comes with a advanced user's manual.
+Cover has paper

-- Cover has paper tear-off feature.
+- tear-off feature.